Sir-Ian/Vanta-Portrait/README.md

 ## Operating the app

 - **Preview & Guidance**: Keep your face centered and level as guided by the text overlay.
 Strict mode requires tighter tolerances.
+- **Camera status banner**: If the app cannot access a webcam (missing device, denied permissions, or configuration errors), a red banner explains the issue and disables capture until resolved.
 - **Strict vs Flexible**: Toggle the strict switch in the control bar or toolbar.
 Strict mode enforces alignment, head tilt, eyes-open, and stability; flexible mode only requires centered & stable.
 - **Capture**: Click the **Capture** button or press the space bar.
 If you meet the requirements, a 3…2…1 countdown appears before the burst fires.
 - **Result view**: After the burst, the best frame appears with **Retake** and **Save to Pictures** buttons.